Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 Co-requisite: NURS 827C

-NURS 827C - Collaborative Care III: Managing Acute and Complex Care of Individuals Clinical
+NURS 827C - Managing Acute and Complex Care of Individuals Clinical

 In this clinical course students demonstrate the ability to apply knowledge to refine clinical judgment and decision-making skills while caring for individuals from diverse populations with acute, critical, and chronic illnesses.
 Focuses on illness management, health restoration, and risk reduction in prototypic health care problems.
 Focuses on nurses' ability to use leadership skills and concepts of care collaboration with clients, families, peers, and members of the health care team to maximize client outcomes.
 Care experiences primarily center on the acute care environment.
 Prereq: majors only.